Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Additional Details and Results

 \subsection{Evaluating Beyond Assumptions}

-In the \cref{sec: eval_proto} and \cref{sec:unified_end_user}, we adopt two assumptions to maintain evaluation stability and mirror real-world deployment: a closed-set species vocabulary and the exclusion of rare species within each interval.
+In the main paper (\cref{ss:Fair Data Processing Pipeline} and \cref{ss:unified_end_user}), we adopt two assumptions to maintain evaluation stability and mirror real-world deployment: a closed-set species vocabulary and the exclusion of rare species within each interval.
 To ensure the generalizability of our findings, we relax each assumption below.
-For both analyses, we evaluate ten camera traps sampled randomly.

-\textbf{Open-set classification.} In \cref{sec:unified_end_user}, we assume the candidate species at each camera trap are known a priori (closed-set), allowing us to isolate temporal dynamics.
+For both analyses, we evaluate ten camera traps sampled randomly. \textbf{Open-set classification.} In \cref{ss:unified_end_user} of the main paper, we assume the candidate species at each camera trap are known a priori (closed-set), allowing us to isolate temporal dynamics.
 Here, we relax this assumption by constructing an open-set vocabulary from all 1,096 classes across \textsc{StreamTrap} and initializing models with this expanded class list (open-set).
 This setting is more representative of real-world deployments where practitioners may not have complete prior knowledge of which species are present at a given site.
 It also tests whether the adaptation recipe remains effective when the model must discriminate among a substantially larger set of candidate species.

-\textbf{Including rare species.} As described in \cref{sec: eval_proto}, rare species (fewer than 10 samples per interval) are excluded from evaluation to prevent severe class imbalance.
+\textbf{Including rare species.} As described in \cref{ss:Fair Data Processing Pipeline} of the main paper, rare species (fewer than 10 samples per interval) are excluded from evaluation to prevent severe class imbalance.
 However, rare species are often of greatest ecological interest, as they may include threatened or endangered populations that require urgent conservation attention.
 To reflect this, we include them exclusively in the test set, as they lack sufficient data for a train/test split.
 This setup evaluates whether adapted models can still recognize species that were never or barely seen during training.

 \textbf{Results and analysis.} The results in \cref{tab:openset_and_rare} indicate that all models perform worse under the open-set setting compared to the closed-set configuration, as the enlarged label space introduces additional confusion among visually similar species.
 Including rare species also degrades all models, but the oracle$\star$ model suffers the largest drop, falling below both the zero-shot baseline and the accum$\star$ model.
 We hypothesize that the oracle$\star$ model over-adapts to dominant common classes across all pooled data, eroding the foundation model's ability to recognize inherently rare species.
 The accum$\star$ model, by adapting incrementally, better preserves general representations and remains competitive with the zero-shot baseline.